chientrm/firebase-verifier/README.md

 ## Check verification

-If any of the verifiers failed, `res.locals.error` contains the error.
+If any of the verifiers failed, `res.locals.user`, `res.locals.device` are null and `res.locals.error` contains the error.